w3c/trace-context/spec/21-http_header_format_rationale.md

 while larger limits was unacceptable/undesirable for cloud vendors as COGS of implementing it are quite high.

-So far we didn't find a number everybody liked.
+We failed to find a number everybody liked.

 #### 2. Limit based on number of entries